-The Company faces additional risk and uncertainty due to the longer term impact of the COVID-19 outbreak on the world economy; and the removal of restrictions put in place to combat the pandemic has resulted in rising rates of price inflation in developed economies.
-Central banks have been tightening monetary policy and raising interest rates in an attempt to try to control inflation, increasing the risk of an economic recession.
+The Company faces additional risk and uncertainty due to the general economic environment, where there has been a period of significantly increased price inflation in developed economies, and central banks have tightened monetary policy and raised interest rates in response.
+UK price inflation peaked during 2023 and has started to reduce towards the end of the year; but the Bank of England base rate currently remains relatively high at 5.25%; and the potential for extended period of heightened interest rates, increases the risk of an economic recession.
 In the event that the United Kingdom economy was to fall into a prolonged recession, this may impact contribution levels and confidence generally in the savings and investment markets.
 Dealing volume is the key driver of the Company's revenue, and a fall in activity levels would have a negative impact on the Company's revenue.
-However the Directors believe that the Company's market position and its broad client base provide a robust defensive position against an economic downturn.
+However, the Directors believe that the Company's market position and its broad client base provide a robust defensive position against a downturn in the UK economy.